 Preparation

-1. Wash the zucchini well and remove the part of the stem and the final culin, so that we have the two straight beginnings.
-We place the zucchini tightly in the spiralizer and make thin noodles with the thinnest blade.
-We booked.
+1. We wash the courgettes well and remove the stem and the end, so that we have both straight ends.
+We place the courgettes tightly in the spiralizer and make thin noodles with the thinnest blade.
+We set aside.

-2. Cut the red pepper and purple onion into slices of a similar size.
-We booked.
+2. Cut the red pepper and the red onion into slices of similar size.
+Set aside.

-3. Mix well the hoisin sauce, soy sauce, cornstarch and vegetable broth. we booked
+3. We mix well the hoisin sauce, soy sauce, cornstarch and vegetable broth.
+We reserve

-5. Add a tablespoon of EVOO to the wok, distribute and when it smokes again, add the strips of peppers and onion and the edamame (or the peas, failing that).
-Let cook for 2 minutes, constantly moving the ingredients.
+5. Add a tablespoon of EVOO to the wok, distribute it and when it starts smoking again, add the strips of peppers and onion and the edamame (or peas if you don't have them).
+Let it cook for 2 minutes, stirring the ingredients constantly.

 6. Add the sauce and mix well so that all the ingredients are soaked.

-7. Finally we add the zoodles and sauté everything between 1/2 minute and 1 minute, no more.
+7. Finally, add the zoodles and sauté everything for 1/2 minute to 1 minute, no more.

-8. Remove from the heat and add the sautéed and reserved prawns or prawns.
+8. Remove from heat and add the sautéed and reserved prawns or shrimp.

-9. We serve with a handful of chopped peanuts, sprinkled fresh chopped coriander, 1 wedged lime if someone wants to refresh the dish with its juice and a bit of sliced chili pepper for more accustomed palates.
+9. We serve with a handful of chopped peanuts, a sprinkle of chopped fresh coriander, 1 lime wedge in case someone wants to refresh the dish with its juice and a little sliced chilli for more experienced palates.

-In 10 minutes you have this appetizing dish of "zoodles" ready, with the authentic flavor of an Asian recipe.
+In 10 minutes you can have this appetizing plate of “zoodles” ready, with the authentic flavor of an Asian recipe.

-Ken Hom carbon steel wok and Seigaiha porcelain bowl from Tokyo Studio.
+Ken Hom carbon steel wok and Seigaiha porcelain bowl by Tokyo Studio.

 Comments